The answer is most likely yes, you need to eat more as an athlete.

 Below is a sneak peek of the pre/post-training guidelines you learn about in PFC and what helped Megan reach her goals!

 Pre-workout: Aim for 25-50g of carbs 30 min – 1 hour before to help top off glycogen stores and prevent hunger during hard training sessions.
 If you aren’t used to fueling pre-training, first try something easy to digest like gummies or applesauce.

 Post-workout: Fuel with a ratio of 3:1 carbs to protein to replenish glycogen ASAP.
 Fueling after a workout also helps decrease feelings of soreness, replenish energy stores lost, and helps build muscle getting you towards your body composition goals.
 You will also want to make you rehydrate with plenty of fluids since you lost a lot of water and electrolytes.

 Need some extra guidance?
 Take your fueling to the next level and apply more pre/post workout fueling tips when you join PFC today.
+I help you build individualized training-day fueling plans to ensure you will always meet your performance goals.
 Get started here!